-While RV shopping for our 2nd RV, we were mostly looking at RVs in the 3-10 year old range.
+While RV shopping for our second RV, we were mostly looking at RVs in the 3-10 year old range.
 We did get some quotes from Wholesale Warranties on a few RVs that we got serious about.
 This helped us plan and budget for the overall cost of a potential purchase.
 But at the end of the day, we decided to roll the dice and bought our cheap, older motorhome.
-This means we pay for our own repairs and labor, so essentially we’re now self-insured.
+This means we pay for our own repairs and labor, so essentially we were now self-insured.
 How’s that working out for us?
 Let’s take a look.

-Already, in the first 18 months of owning this RV, we have replaced the starter, transfer switch, solenoid, inverter, and refrigerator on our Country Coach.
+In the first 18 months of owning that RV, we have replaced the starter, transfer switch, solenoid, inverter, and refrigerator on our Country Coach.
 These are all items that would typically be covered by an RV extended warranty.
 All up, these came to over $4,000 just for the parts.
 There was NO LABOR charge, as we did them all as DIY jobs, with helping hands from some fellow RVing friends.
 However, if we’d had the repairs done at an RV service center, we estimate the labor would have easily cost many thousands, as some were very large and time consuming jobs.

 We have also replaced the tires, added lithium batteries, switched the (working) microwave for a convection oven and added solar panels.
 These would NOT have been covered by an RV Extended Warranty as they fall under maintenance and upgrades – not repairs.

 UPDATE: We published this article on the real cost of RVing after 6 years of full timing.
 In that post, we go into detail about the RV repairs to our Country Coach from March 2018 – June 2020.
-In a nutshell, we spent $23,268 in repairs and maintenance on our 1999 Country Coach motorhome, with almost a third of that related to a single major repair – replacing the diesel fuel pump.
+In a nutshell, we spent $23,268 in repairs and maintenance on our 1999 Country Coach motorhome.
+Almost a third of that related to a single major repair – replacing the diesel fuel pump.
 We did not have an RV extended warranty, so had to pay for this out of pocket (around $8K).

 Should You Consider an RV Extended Warranty?